Is it possible to sell my house under Chapter 13 In Texas

 Can Renting Be an Option?

 If you’re in Chapter 13 bankruptcy, renting out your home might be a useful alternative to selling.
 Renting can provide income to help with your repayment plan.
-It’s important to know property rights under Texas law when looking at foreclosure alternatives.
+When looking at foreclosure alternatives, it’s important to know property rights under Texas law.
 Ensure you follow both bankruptcy and state property laws.
-Consulting a legal expert who understands these areas can clarify whether renting is feasible for you.
+Consulting a legal expert who understands these areas can clarify whether renting is feasible.

 Are There Ways to Keep Ownership?